Archbold's nightjar: Behaviour

 This secretive bird is nocturnal and crepuscular, emerging at night and exhibiting peak activity at dusk when it forages.
 During the day, individuals typically roost on the ground, on logs, or on branches.
 These roosting sites are generally found in small forest clearings.
 E. archboldi may occur solitarily, in pairs, or even in small groups.
 In fact, in some instances, 2-3 individuals may roost together, resting alongside one another across adjacent branches.

 Flight

-E. archboldi has an undulating, fluttery flight pattern consisting of rapid wing strokes interspersed with long sweeping glides.
+Archbold's nightjar has an undulating, fluttery flight pattern consisting of rapid wing strokes interspersed with long sweeping glides.
 In flight, the wings appear elongated with blunt-ended, "fingered" wing tips, an adaptation consistent with their skillful gliding maneuverability.
 Like other nightjar species, Archbold's nightjar holds its wings upward in a "V" shape as it glides.

 Diet

 Like other members of the Caprimulgidae family, Archbold's nightjar is exclusively an insectivore.
 At dusk, individuals have been reported to feed by sallying, catching insects in flight before promptly returning to perch on a nearby branch or log.
 Stomach content analysis of captured specimens has documented that E. archboldi prefers feeding on larger insect species.
 Commonly consumed insects include beetles, moths, and cicadas.
 E. archboldi are agile predators, flying swiftly and hunting over grassy terrains or in and around forest clearings, flying low at ~30 feet above the ground, but some have also been observed to sally amongst the treetops.